web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 ```

 {% hint style="info" %}
+[Solidity](https://docs.soliditylang.org/) is a programming language that was designed specifically for writing smart contracts in.
+The Solidity compiler outputs bytecode that can be run by an [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) implementation.

 Note that although the `npm` package is named `solc`, the executable exposed on your command line is named `solcjs`.
 {% endhint %}